Hellion (film)

 Hellion (also known as Retribution) is a 2014 American drama film written and directed by Kat Candler.
 The film stars Aaron Paul as an emotionally absent father of two sons.
-It also stars Juliette Lewis, Josh Wiggins, Deke Garner, Jonny Mars, and Annalee Jefferies.
+It also stars Juliette Lewis, Josh Wiggins in his film debut, Deke Garner, Jonny Mars, and Annalee Jefferies.

 The film premiered in-competition in the US Dramatic Category at 2014 Sundance Film Festival on January 17, 2014.

 Plot

 Thirteen-year-old Jacob's increasing delinquent behavior forces Child Protective Services to place his little brother, Wes, with his aunt.
 Jacob and his emotionally absent father, Hollis, must finally take responsibility for their actions and for each other in order to bring Wes home.